 Hiring a DTP Operator vs Automated Newspaper Software: Real Cost Breakdown

-Every regional newspaper in India faces the same decision: hire a DTP operator and pay ₹15,000–25,000 a month, or use automated newspaper software and pay ₹6,000.
-The software is cheaper on paper — but what about leaves, training, quality, and the 11 PM emergencies?
+Every regional newspaper in India faces the same decision: hire a DTP operator and pay ₹15,000–25,000 a month, or use automated newspaper software to reduce operator dependency.
+The software looks simpler on paper — but what about leaves, training, quality, and the 11 PM emergencies?
 Here's the full 5-year breakdown.

 |---|---|---|